Booth notebook

 Open saved booth copy

-(-) Ions is the thesis, and I'm Beginning To See The Light is the answer waiting on deck.
+Out on the Weekend (Live) is the thesis, and Everything in Its Right Place is the answer waiting on deck.

 Record in focus